Antisocial Contract: Simple Version

 Step 5: Smart Doesn’t Help

-In fact, smarter people are sometimes better at defending beliefs they already have.
-Their brain uses all its horsepower to find clever reasons why they’re right — not to figure out if they’re actually right.
+In fact, smarter people are often better at defending beliefs they already have.
+The extra horsepower goes into finding clever reasons why they’re right — not into checking whether they actually are (Bayrak et al., 2025).

 Step 6: You Can’t Back Down